 Percy Malpas 1964; British Medical Journal 1:673–674.

-Like cord blood, the umbilical cord itself is a rich source of stem cells.
-However, they are a different population of stem cells, which immediately suggests there is value to storing both the cord blood stem cells and the cord tissue stem cells.
-While most of the stem cells in cord blood are blood-forming or hematopoietic stem cells (HSC), most of the stem cells in cord tissue are mesenchymal stem cells (MSC).
+Like cord blood, the umbilical cord tissue is a rich source of stem cells.
+However, they are a different population of stem cells from the ones in cord blood.
+While most of the stem cells in cord blood are blood-forming or hematopoietic stem cells (HSC), most of the stem cells in cord tissue are mesenchymal stem/stromal cells (MSC).
 The MSC are not distributed uniformly in the cord, but are mostly clustered around the walls of the blood vessels.
-The typical umbilical cord is estimated to hold 11 million progenitor cells per gram of tissue.
+The typical umbilical cord is estimated to hold 11 million MSC per gram of tissue.

 Schugar RC et al. 2009; Journal of Biomedicine and Biotechnology 2009:789526 (open access) doi:10.1155/2009/789526

 Cord blood banking has become mostly standardized over the past 25 years, but cord tissue banking is still an evolving field and industry standards are still being developed.
 For example, in cord blood banking the standard method of processing is to separate the component of the blood that holds stem cells and cryogenically freeze the isolated cells.

 Over half of family cord blood banks also offer cord tissue storage, but their methods of processing the tissue differ widely.
 Some banks merely freeze the cord intact with no attempt to process it.
 The majority of banks that offer cord tissue banking do process the cord, but the final biological product that they store may be either a tissue product (for example very small pieces of cord), or a cellular product of isolated cells (the same as cord blood storage), or both.
 The Parent’s Guide to Cord Blood Foundation is working to develop educational materials to help both parents and professionals navigate this rapidly evolving field.